PandaHugMonster/php-simputils/docs/description-and-rationale.md

     * Should be easily usable for testing/mocking purposes
 3. Instead of detecting Infinite Recursion, reference to already output instance must be represented
+   * Non-object references cannot be detected at this point.
 4. Enable/disable type notation in output
 5. Even with disabled explicit type notation, the clear understanding of type must be easily inferred from the value (quotes for strings, null, etc.)
-6. Non-existing and non initialized variables/fields should be displayed as completely empty.
+6. Non-existing and non initialized variables/fields should be displayed as null.
-   * In case if explicit type annotation is on, then non-existing type `undefined` must be displayed.
+   * type for null will be always omitted
 7.

+### Proposal